ethersphere/storage-incentives/SWIP-storage-decoupling.md

 This proposal introduces a two-contract architecture:
 - **PostageStampStorage**: An immutable contract that holds all batch data, the order statistics tree, and BZZ tokens
-- **PostageStampV2**: An upgradeable logic contract that implements all postage stamp operations
+- **PostageStamp**: An upgradeable logic contract that implements all postage stamp operations

 This separation allows the logic contract to be upgraded independently while the storage contract remains unchanged, eliminating the need for token and data migration.
+Contract versions are tracked via git tags rather than in contract names.

 ## Motivation